 Fact: Depression is complicated.
-For some, it can seemingly come out of nowhere with no discernable “reason”, while others may have specific triggers.
-There doesn’t have to be an event or incident to cause Depression.
+For some, it can seemingly come out of nowhere with no clear “reason”, while others may have specific triggers.
+There doesn’t have to be an event or incident to cause depression.
 Sometimes it just happens.

 Myth: Mood disorders are lifelong.

-Fact: In most cases, Depression lasts for a limited period, and other mood disorders like Bipolar Disorder can be managed effectively.
+Fact: In most cases, depression lasts for a limited period, and other mood disorders like bipolar disorder can also be managed effectively.
 Treatment can lead to a full recovery.
 Some cases are life long, but not all.
 Statistically, mood disorders tend to improve as people grow older.